How to use Raspberry Pi to monitor network? (Nagios)

 Downloads and prerequisites

-Nagios is a web interface, so we need to install Apache and PHP:sudo apt install apache2 libapache2-mod-php
+Nagios is a web interface, so the first thing we need to do is install Apache and PHP:sudo apt install apache2 libapache2-mod-php

 - Nagios Core: It’s the main part of the Nagios system.